open-mpi/ompi/opal/mca/hwloc/README.txt

    one.

-2. If someone wants to fix #1 someday, we might be able to do what we do for libevent: OMPI_CONFIG_SUBDIR (instead of slurping in hwloc's .m4 files).
+2. If someone wants to fix #1 someday, we might be able to do what we do for libevent: OPAL_CONFIG_SUBDIR (instead of slurping in hwloc's .m4 files).